Moving Services To Costa Rica From USA - Relocation Services to Costa Rica - Earthrelo

 Banking In Costa Rica

-Well, one thing that might seem like mountainous work in Costa Rica is to have a bank account.
+While moving to Costa Rica, one thing that might seem like mountainous work in Costa Rica is to have a bank account.
 You need banking facilities to access certain necessary services.
 In case you stay long-term, you will still need a proper bank account.
 If you have already obtained a residency in Costa Rica, searching for an account will not be a problem, however, you will need to gather some paperwork to create your application.

 Banco De Costa Rica is a state-owned bank and is a good place to begin while looking for an account that best suits your needs.
 You can easily find all the necessary documents online along with the minimum deposit amount and the eligibility criteria.
 Besides this, you can even check out some other big banks in Costa Rica including Banco Popular, Scotiabank, and Davivienda.